-2. August 2018.
-Sunset at the park was lovely and I would thoroughly recommended anyone thinking of coming here to do as I did and arrive a few hours prior.
+August 2018.
+Sunset at Jinhua Architecture Park was lovely and I would thoroughly recommended anyone thinking of coming here to do as I did and arrive a few hours prior.
 This way you’ll get the park to yourself for the majority of your investigations (it’s largely deserted in the daytime) and finish up by enjoying the shifting colors reflecting off the buildings.

-3. August 2018.
-The locals do flock here for sundown, particularly on the main tarmac path that runs alongside the Yiwu River.
+August 2018.
+Jinhua’s locals do flock here for sundown, particularly on the main tarmac path that runs alongside the Yiwu River.
 They’re not used to seeing foreigners, so expect plenty of staring, waving, giggling, phones getting pointed at you and parents forcing their children to say hello.

-5. August 2018.
-My final stop of the day came at the park’s so-called Ancient Tree, a concrete, biblical-looking creation by the appropriately named Christ & Gantenbein Architects from Switzerland.
-It’s a popular spot for people to sit snacking and I had to wait for quite a bit to get an unimpaired shot.
+August 2018.
+My final stop at Jinhua Architecture Park came at the so-called Ancient Tree, a biblical-looking concrete creation by the appropriately named Christ & Gantenbein Architects from Switzerland.
+It’s a popular spot for people to sit snacking and I had to wait for quite a while before I could grab an unimpaired photo.

-For more on my adventures in this largely unknown city check out my other 5s on Jinhua.
+For more on my adventures in this largely unknown city, check out my other reports on Jinhua.